 It is important to use a candy thermometer when making this dessert.

-Candied fruit is best when first made.
-If needed, store any extra candied fruit in and airtight container in the refrigerator in order to maintain the hard shell.
+This recipe is best when first made.
+If needed, store any extra fruit in and airtight container in the refrigerator in order to maintain the hard shell.
 Humidity and moisture will break down the hard sugar coat.
-If kept properly, the candied fruit will last up to two weeks.
+If kept properly, the hard shelled fruit will last up to two weeks.

 Cleaning the pan